-- (i) the transferee shall be treated as having carried on such business before as well as after the transfer and any taxable supplies made by the transferor shall be treated as supplied by the transferee. - (ii) in the case where only part of the a business is transferred to a transferee who is not a GST registered person, then only that part of business that are transferred shall be taken as having carried on by the transferee before as well as after the transfer for the purpose of computing the prescribed threshold.) - ii. the business transferred must be a going concern before and immediately after the transfer.
+- (b) the transferee shall be treated as having carried on such business before as well as after the transfer and any taxable supplies made by the transferor shall be treated as supplied by the transferee. - (c) in the case where only part of the business is transferred to a transferee who is not a GST registered person, then only that part of the business that is transferred shall be taken as having carried on by the transferee before as well as after the transfer for the purpose of computing the prescribed threshold.)

+- (d) the business transferred must be a going concern before and immediately after the transfer.
 Any business which has actually ceased operation before the transfer does not qualify for TOGC consideration.
-However, a short period of break or temporary closure immediately after the transfer to facilitate the smooth transfer might be permissible; - iii. the transferee must use the transferred assets to continue with the same kind of business of the transferor; - iv. if only part of the business is sold or transferred, that part of business must be capable of separate operation.
-However, for the new owner it does not matter whether the transferred business will be operated separately from any other businesses that he is already operating. - 6.1.
-I am a non-registered person and in the process of taking over a business from a friend.
-Despite the takeover, my annual turnover is not expected to exceed the prescribed threshold for GST registration.
-Can I apply for voluntary registration and treat the takeover as a TOGC?
+However, a short period of break or temporary closure immediately after the transfer to facilitate the smooth transfer might be permissible; - (e) the transferee must use the transferred assets to continue with the same kind of business of the transferor; - (f) if only part of the business is sold or transferred, that part of business must be capable of separate operation.
+However, for the new owner it does not matter whether the transferred business will be operated separately from any other businesses that he is already operating.